 We are extremely proud to have student Wellbeing Ambassadors, these young people have put themselves forward and give up their time for others.
 They are paramount in our Wellbeing and Mental Health offer.
 Students have been Peer-Mentor trained and actively supervise our Wellbeing Suite as a quiet place to go, conduct weekly peer mentoring sessions with those who need it, buddy up with new students, run assemblies on Safeguarding issues, raise awareness of Wellbeing issues including Anti-Bullying, and also go out into the community – last academic year they visited a local care home and played Bingo with the residents, served tea and chatted as part of Mental Health Awareness Week and “time to talk”.
 These students are identifiable by their purple lanyards.

-There is a Wellbeing Policy, currently being finalised (September 2022), which will incorporate many aspects discussed on these pages.
 It is vital that staff, students and parents take care of their wellbeing in order to function effectively and be the best they can be.
 There are many layers of support at OSA.
 This starts with a good transition from primary in the first instance where we get to know our new young people and their needs.
 Next, each student has a tutor, with whom home-academy communication takes place in the first instance.
-Each student has a Head of Year and also an allocated Pastoral Manager – a trained deputy safeguarding lead to look after anything non-academic.
+Each student has a Head of Year and access to a Pastoral Manager – a trained deputy safeguarding lead to look after anything non-academic.
 We have an Academy counsellor and also the local Youth Charity “Porch Project” who visit weekly to talk to young people who need it.
 The School Nurse visits monthly and runs a drop-in.
 We have a Wellbeing Suite where our Wellbeing Ambassadors are on duty at break and lunch, this is a quiet space for reflection, self help, offloading, or peer mentoring.
 Throughout the year we have staff wellbeing teas run half termly by different faculties.
 We have a huge focus on Mental Health Awareness Week with activities taking place throughout the year including assemblies, tutor time, lunchtime activities and surveys.
 The students are well known, well looked after and we foster a community culture of “looking out for one another”.

 Students are rewarded for their efforts in and out of lessons.
 Initially “stamps” are awarded in student planners.
 As these build up, students are rewarded with bronze, silver, gold, platinum and palladium certificates and badges.
 Tokens are also awarded at strategic points which are exchanged for items such as stationary, sports equipment or vouchers for local activities.
 Students are rewarded for good attendance as well as a weekly draw in assembly for “Random Acts of Kindness” where students nominate their peers for being good members of the community, daily.
 Students are keen to attain rewards and are proud of their achievements.